 Salary and Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), appliance repair technicians earned between $10.41 per hour and $29.19 per hour in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), appliance repair technicians earned between $11.13 per hour and $29.29 per hour in May 2018.
 Wages varied depending on location, type of equipment repaired and the skill level of technicians.
-The top-paying industries were natural gas distribution and wholesale electronic markets and brokers.
-The BLS predicted a decline of 3% in employment opportunities for home appliance repairers from 2014-2024.
+The top-paying industries were motor vehicle and motor vehicle parts and supplies merchant wholesalers and real estate.
+The BLS predicted a decline of 2% in employment opportunities for home appliance repairers from 2018-2028.

 Appliance repair technicians usually require no formal education - most are trained on-the-job or as part of an apprenticeship.
 However, technical and vocational programs with electronics coursework are available and may be helpful.
 Certification is available as well, though generally not required.